Presidency of Hafez al-Assad: Domestic policies

-Corrective Movement
+Corrective Revolution

-In 1971, while Prime Minister, Assad embarked upon a "corrective movement" at the Eleventh National Congress of the Ba'ath Party.
-There was to be a general revision of national policy, which also included the introduction of measures to consolidate his rule.
+In 1971, while prime minister, Assad embarked upon a "corrective revolution" at the Eleventh National Congress of the Ba'ath Party.
+There was to be a general revision of national policy, which also included the introduction of measures to consolidate his rule: so he launched huge reformist comprehensive campaign (what became known as Corrective Movement program) and started consolidating his power (what became known as the Assadization).
 His Ba'athist predecessors had restricted control of Islam in public life and government.
 Because the Constitution only allowed Muslims to become president, Assad, unlike his predecessor Salah Jadid, presented himself as a pious Muslim.
 In order to gain support from the ulama—the educated Muslim class— he prayed in Sunni mosques, even though he was an Alawite.
 Among the measures he introduced were the raising in the rank of some 2,000 religious functionaries and the appointment of an alim as minister of religious functionaries and construction of mosques.
 He appointed a little-known Sunni teacher, Ahmad al-Khatib, as Head of State in order to satisfy the Sunni majority.
 Assad also appointed Sunnis to senior positions in the government, the military and the party.
 All of Assad's prime ministers, defense ministers and foreign ministers and a majority of his cabinet were Sunnis.
 In the early 1970s, he was verified as an authentic Muslim by the Sunni Mufti of Damascus and made the Hajj—the pilgrimage to Mecca.
 In his speeches, he often used terms such as jihad (struggle) and shahada (martyrdom) when referring to fighting Israel.

 After gaining enough power, Assad needed to become leader of the Ba'ath Party, so he ordered the arrests and discharge of the incumbent party leaders, replacing them by his own supporters in the Ba'ath Regional Command.
 They promptly elected him as secretary-general of the party's Syrian branch, confirming his status as the country's de facto leader.
 The Regional Command also appointed a new People's Assembly, which in 1971 nominated him for the presidency as the only candidate.
 On 22 February 1971, Assad resigned from the Syrian Air Force and was subsequently endorsed as president with 99.6% of the vote at the referendum held on 12 March 1971.
 He also returned the old Islamic Presidential Oath of Office.
 While continuing to use the Ba'ath Party, its ideology and its expanding apparatus as instruments of his rule and policies, Assad established a powerful, centralized presidential system with absolute authority for the first time in Syria's modern history.